panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-22-PMC/2021-09-22-PMC_Summary.md

 Jordi reminded everyone to talk to their scientist colleagues and get use cases submitted.
 The target is for each partner to submit 10 use cases (70 in total) and we have less than half that number so far (24).

-Andy added that submitting use cases is one way to engage with scientists and getting them to check the work PaNOSC is doing for them.
+Andy added that submitting use cases is an excellent way to engage with scientists and getting them to check the work PaNOSC is doing for them.
+He is disappointed to see that some of the facilities are not proposing use cases.

 **8. WP leaders updates**

 * **WP5 - Vinyl** : Carsten reported ongoing work in the instrument database and a meeting with Aljosa and Juncheng on OASYS.
 He also said that he would like to meet with people working on workflows at the different facilities to present them WP5.
+Carsten asked Andy if the ESRF colleagues could present their work.
 Sophie said that ExPaNDS does not have the work of WP5 in its project and that the presentation could be interesting for them as well.
 * **WP9 - Communication** :  Nicoleta reported that the section of women in science in the PaNOSC website doesn't have enough contact and encouraged everyone to contact their female colleagues (not only scientists but data managers and others as well).
 Andy added that each facility should provide some names.
 Nicoletta also reported work on a promotional video ongoing and a change in the use cases section of the [public website](https://www.panosc.eu/all-use-cases/).
 She also reported plans to take part in two user meatings (ELI-Alps and ELI-Beamlines).
 She ended up her contribution asking whether a WP9 internal review is required.
 * **WP2 - Data Policy** : Andy reported ongoing work on DMPs which is progressing well.
 * **WP4 - Data Analysis** : Fabio  reported the start of presentations on VISA deployment at partner sites.
 Since then, a [troubleshooting page for VISA deployment](https://visa.readthedocs.io/en/latest/openstack/openstack-troubleshooting-api.html) has been made available.
 There are plans for a meeing on the topic of Federated Search API.
 * **WP3 - Data Catalogue Services** : Tobias reported work on the search scoring and deployment of the Search API.
-Andy added that one of the key objectives of PaNOSC is to integrate the Search API in the VISA portal (WP3 delivering the API and maybe WP4 delivering the front end?).
+Andy added that one of the key objectives of PaNOSC is to integrate the Search API in the search portal (WP3 delivering the API and WP4 delivering the front end?).
 * **WP7 - Sustainability** : Ornela reported work focusing on the upcoming deliverables while some work is done in paralled about teh business model.

 -ENDS-